18F/unit-testing-node/_pages/components/middleware.md

     .then(handleSuccess(finish), handleFailure(finish));
 ```

-Notice that each of these steps corresponds to the remainder of the [core
+Note that each of these steps corresponds to the remainder of the [core
 algorithm](#core-algorithm).
-If any of the `Promises` in the chain before
+If any `Promise` in the chain before
-`handleSuccess` are rejected, the `handleFailure` case will report the
+`handleSuccess` is rejected, the `handleFailure` case will report the error.
-error.
-There are two pieces of data here that we've yet to define:
+There are two pieces of data here that you have yet to define:

 - **`msgId`**: a unique identifier computed for the incoming message
 - **`finish`**: a callback that gets called by both `handleSuccess` and
   `handleFailure`

-We'll define a function private to the module like so:
+Define a function private to the module like so:

 ```js
 function messageId(message) {